gizatul/gizatul/README.md

 ### Hi there 👋
-- 💻 I am proficient in HTML5, CSS3 and JavaScript
+- 💻 I am proficient in HTML5, CSS3, JavaScript and React
-- 🌱 I’m currently learning React
 - 📫 How to reach me: Telegram https://t.me/Aimikl